andreypopp/xcss/README.md

 Represents a single rule, a collection of declarations.

-Can be constructed using `xcss.rule(declarations)` function which accepts an array of declarations.
+Can be constructed using `xcss.rule(declarations...)` function which accepts an array of declarations.

+Rule has the following attributes:

+  * `declarations` — read-only array of declarations

 ##### `xcss.Rule.addSelector(selector)`